ise-ethereum/insecure-ethereum-p2p-proxy/README.md

 # Insecure Ethereum P2P Proxy

-This is a stupid simple WebSocket proxy written in Node to facilitate direct communication between two peers based on some kind of address.
-The IP address does not need to be known to the peers.
+This is a stupid simple WebSocket proxy written in Node to facilitate direct communication between two peers based on some kind of address (e.g. an Ethereum account address).
+Peers do not have to know each other's IP address for this.

 It is intended to be used for development of off-chain Ethereum distributed applications to send messages between clients.